-Shrewsbury House School Trust Limited is committed to providing an exceptional education to any pupil who fulfils the entrance criteria, regardless of social or demographic background.
+Shrewsbury House School is committed to providing an exceptional education to any pupil who fulfils the entrance criteria, regardless of social or demographic background.
 There are bursaries available at all entry points.

-The Governors of the Trust (comprising all Schools within the Shrewsbury House School Trust) are committed to widening access to the Schools by offering fee remission to eligible parents/guardians.
-Fee assistance may be offered to parents who are able to demonstrate to the Governors, Executive Head, Director of Finance & Resources as well as to the Heads of the Pre-Preparatory Schools in the Trust as applicable, that they cannot pay full fees.
+The Governors are committed to widening access to the School by offering fee remission to eligible parents/guardians.
+Fee assistance may be offered to parents who are able to demonstrate to the Governors, Executive Head and Director of Finance & Resources that they cannot pay full fees.
 Such an award is termed a ‘Bursary’ and up to 100% remission of tuition fees may be awarded subject to means-testing.

 The bursary will cover or part-cover the tuition fees only.
 The Governors may consider waiving separately, at their sole discretion, costs to cover or part-cover educational trips, after school clubs, uniforms and outings and bus fare (on the School bus).

 If parents are not in receipt of a 100% bursary award, any outstanding termly fees are required to be paid in accordance with the School’s terms and conditions.